ctera/ctera-python-sdk/docs/source/user_guides/Portal/FileBrowser.rst

 Backups
 -------

-The Backups class is a subclass to :py:class:`cterasdk.common.files.browser.FileBrowser` enabling access to files and folders backed up by CTERA Edge Filers and Drive Apps
+The Backups class is a subclass to :py:class:`cterasdk.common.files.browser.FileBrowser` providing access to files stored in backup folders

 .. code:: python